AscensionGameDev/Intersect-Documentation/api/v1/endpoints/authentication.md

 * The grant type to receive an auth token is 'password'.
 * Password must be a SHA256 hash of the user's password, with hyphens removed.
+* You can generate a SHA256 hash of a plaintext password [here](https://passwordsgenerator.net/sha256-hash-generator/).

 ---